|Thu 27/4||Fri 28/4||Sat 29/4|

+Elm is a former municipality in the canton of Glarus in Switzerland.
 Starting in 1905, the Sernftal tramway has connected Elm to Schwanden and its railway station.
 The ski resort on the Schitzer opened in 1973, and the Pleus was opened for skiing in 1982.
 Part of the geologic UNESCO world heritage site, Swiss Tectonic Arena Sardona is a mountain cliff called Tschingelhörner located between Elm and Flims.

+There are airports within two hours drive, so short ski and snowboard breaks at Elm are perfect.
 The following airports link this resort to other parts of the world:

 While many people do use the public transport listed above they can sometimes be time consuming like some train journeys from airports not listed above may take up a long time to reach the resort.
 You are much better off booking an airport transfer from the airport where you land especially if you are travelling as a group.
 You will benefit from a shorter journey time and a direct route.
 You also get the added bonus of travelling in comfort, and of a guaranteed journey that is pre-booked.
 Airport transfers are also the most cost-effective method of getting to this beautiful ski resort.